MrMaverick79/you-autocomplete-me/README.md

 - [x] Train the model using the text files.

    I used [this](https://www.gutenberg.org/ebooks/12242) version of Emily Dickinson's complete poems and created a new txt file, with everything but the poems removed.

+   To do this, you can use a script like this:

+   (or just use the Regex search function inside VSCode)

    Check the size of your file--you want as much data as possible (but your training might take a while).